FREE initial CONSULT CALL ME DIRECT 407-963-1000

 Mr. Whitacre was an Assistant State Attorney in Florida from 1977 to 1981.
 He served as Chief Assistant State Attorney, and Acting State Attorney of the Ninth Judicial Circuit of Florida, with responsibility for liaison with the Office of the Governor of Florida on community law enforcement relations.
 During his tour with the State Attorney’s Office, Mr. Whitacre successfully prosecuted many high-profile homicide cases, gaining national attention on the Associated Press wire, and in other media for his innovative use of expert witnesses in the fields of forensic pathology, odontology and anthropology which he taught at the Orlando, Florida J. C. Stone Police Academy.
 His successful homicide prosecutions have been featured in True Detective magazine.

 Mr. Whitacre has been a trial attorney and litigator for forty years.
 In his private practice he has represented ABC Liquors, the largest independent beer and wine merchant in the United States, and The Orlando-Orange County Expressway Authority as primary trial counsel in multi-million-dollar litigation, together with Revlon, Neve, and many other corporations and organizations in both State and Federal court.
-In addition to the Florida Bar, he is admitted to the bar of the United States Supreme Court.
+In addition to the Florida Bar, he is admitted to the bar of the United States Supreme Court and in 2020 he registered to practice in Tennessee pending formal admission.

 Mr. Whitacre has litigated Federal criminal and civil matters in Florida, Virginia, and Illinois.
 He was one of the founding participants in the Florida U.S. Middle District Court’s mediation program, acting as a sole mediator in non-binding summary evidentiary proceedings to assist counsel in reaching settlement without the necessity of trial in complex civil litigation.
 He has also successfully represented clients in binding arbitration proceedings under the rules and regulations of the American Arbitration Association and has participated in hundreds of civil mediation proceedings.